 Brands formulate paint colors differently.
 This means that if they mix a paint color that isn’t theirs, it has the potential of being slightly off.

 If you still want to take a chance, I highly recommend starting with a sample of the color to start.
-This way you can see if the color is the same and if you do like it.
+This way, you can see if the color is the same and if you like it.

 CITY LOFT COORDINATING COLORS

 You don’t have to worry about finding colors to coordinate with Sherwin Williams City Loft.
 Why?
 Because it’s neutral and will work with a ton of colors.